 If you want your sons and daughters to attend a full boarding school together there are quite a few co-ed choices including Ampleforth, Milton Abbey, Uppingham and Marlborough College.
 Because of its proximity to London, Wellington College is de facto weekly boarding since so many pupils go home for Saturday night, nevertheless all boarders must spend two Saturday nights in school per term.
 All these schools also take a small number of day pupils but don’t offer weekly or flexi boarding options.
 Girls and boys live in separate boarding accommodation with clear rules about what is out of bounds to visitors of the opposite sex.

 Some schools have co-ed sixth form boarding houses, but boundaries are in place.
-See Sex and drugs and homesickness, page x for more information on this.

 Weekly boarding is growing in popularity, particularly for children who live too far away to be day pupils or whose parents work long hours and/or frequently travel abroad.
 Weekly boarders either go home on Friday evenings or Saturday afternoons and return to school on Sunday evenings or Monday mornings.
 For many children, this offers the best of both worlds: they can enjoy school during the week, work hard and spend lots of time with their friends, then relax at home with their parents on Saturdays and Sundays.